 Praxis EMR's template-free charting helps Jeremy Bradley, MD customize care, improve medical quality, and optimize clinical outcomes

-We are honored to announce that Praxis user Dr. Jeremy Bradley is the winner of the prestigious Ambulatory HIMSS Davies Award for 2012.
+We are honored to announce that Praxis user Dr. Jeremy Bradley is the winner of the prestigious Ambulatory HIMSS Davies Award.
 This national award recognizes excellence in the use of electronic health records (EHR) in a clinical setting.Read more

 Praxis EMR allows me to practice medicine the best way I know how, so I become a better doctor every day.
 Switching to Praxis has yielded us a 45% increase in revenue, as well as the prestigious HIMSS Davies Award.Jeremy Bradley, MD - Family Practice

 "PRAXIS has much greater utility and flexibility... than a template-driven program.
 In addition, PRAXIS has another very valuable feature that you may not have considered: that is, enhanced legal protection for the busy practitioner.
 Good documentation is critical to properly defend a physician against a malpractice claim.
 However, it is not only important to record what was done, but also to show the logical progression of thought that lead to a diagnosis or course of action.
 PRAXIS requires the physician to record his thinking process, and to refine the logic with each new patient.
 By focusing on the difference between patients, the record necessarily reflects why one given diagnosis or therapy was chosen over another.
 This in turn allows the defense attorney to use the record to assert the uniqueness of the patient, and why this therapy was chosen for this patient.
 Since a physician is not held to be a guarantor of a cure of a good result, but instead must choose an acceptable treatment based on the information available to the physician at the time the choice was made, clear documentation of what was known is usually an adequate defense.